 - Survivor: Bone Cancer

 - Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 9 years ago, Female, Age: 70

 - View this journey (1 Experience)

 - Patient: Endometrioid Adenocarcinoma

 - Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 9 years ago, Female, Age: 70, Stage III

 - View this journey (6 Experiences)

 - Patient: Endometrial (Uterine) Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 8 years ago, Female, Age: 70, Stage I
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 9 years ago, Female, Age: 70, Stage I

 - View this journey (2 Experiences)